Tully Lough Cross: Description

-The cross' basic form is of the Latin type, and it probably functioned as both an altar and ceremonial processional cross.
-It is constructed from an oak core lined with plain tinned copper-alloy (bronze) sheets that form the upright and crosspiece.
-The metal sheets were tinned to add a sheen reminiscent of silver.
-The sheets are connected by tubular binding strips, and at the middle by a halved joint, an iron nail, and bronze fittings shaped as animal heads.
+It was commissioned as either an altar or ceremonial processional cross.
+It was built from an oak core lined with plain tinned copper-alloy (bronze) sheets forming the upright arms and crosspiece.
+Tinned sheets were added to add a sheen reminiscent of silver.
+These sheets are connected by tubular binding strips and at the middle by a halved joint, an iron nail, and bronze fittings shaped as animal heads.
 It contains a number of gilt pyramidal and circular bosses and mounts.

-The metalwork contains about twenty surviving bronze panels, many of which are highly-decorated with ornate patterns and designs influenced by the late Iron Age La Tène style.
+It contains about twenty surviving bronze panels, many of which are highly decorated with ornate patterns and designs influenced by the late Iron Age La Tène style.
 Three contain interlace, and the two figurative panels, at the top of the upper arm and halfway down between the crosspiece and base, have openwork.
 The reverse is less decorated but does contain bosses and mounts.

-The figurative panels are near-identical, with both showing a man dressed in a kilt reaching beyond his knees, standing between two confronted animals, and may represent either the Nativity of Jesus as prophesied, according to some Christian interpretations, in Habakkuk 3:2 ("In the midst of two animals Thou shalt become known") or the biblical tale of Daniel in the lions' den.
-The man's eyes are closed in the upper panel, but open in the lower arm.
+The figurative panels are near-identical, with both showing a man dressed in a léine/tunic reaching beyond his knees, standing between two confronted animals, and may represent either the Nativity of Jesus as prophesied, according to some Christian interpretations, in Habakkuk 3:2 ("In the midst of two animals Thou shalt become known") or the biblical tale of Daniel in the lions' den.
+The man's eyes are closed in the upper panel but open in the lower arm.

-Similar works
+Irish processional crosses

-The cross bears a number of similarities to the better-known, 12th-century Cross of Cong, including its cusped cross-arms and elaborate glass studs, indicating that its basic form was in use for at least four centuries.
+The cross bears a number of similarities to the 12th-century Cross of Cong, including its cusped cross-arms, elaborate glass studs, indicating that its basic form was in use for at least four centuries.

 Although there is no other surviving Irish contemporary cross of this type, representations of the form can be found in some manuscript illustrations and high crosses, including the Ruthwell Cross found in Dumfriesshire, Scotland.
 The very similar Anglo-Saxon Cross of Saint Rupert is now in Bischofshofen, Austria.
 Unlike the Cross of Cong, it is not thought to have been intended to contain a relic.
 A very similar pyramidal mount was found in the West Midlands in England in 2014, and has also been dated to the 8th or 9th centuries.